 To prevent injury, all individuals in the pit area, the practice field area and the arena must wear safety glasses or protective eyewear that is ANSI-approved, UL-Listed, CE EN166 rated, AS/NZS certified or CSA rated.
-If glasses are tinted, only lightly tinted yellow, rose, blue, and amber tints are FIRST approved.
 Reflective lenses are prohibited; your eyes must be clearly visible to others.
+Accommodations will be made for participants that require tinted safety glasses.